Napoléon Bonaparte, Emperor of the French

 Death of Napoléon painted by Charles de Steuben, Credit – Wikipedia

 In 1840, Louis Philippe I, King of the French, received permission from the British to return Napoléon’s remains to France.
 The French called this retour des cendres (return of the ashes).
 On December 15, 1840, a state funeral was held.
-The funeral cortege traveled from the Arc de Triomphe down the Champs-Élysées, across the Place de la Concorde to the Esplanade des Invalides and finally to St. Jerome’s Chapel, where Napoléon’s remains stayed until the tomb designed by Louis Visconti was completed.
+The funeral procession traveled from the Arc de Triomphe down the Champs-Élysées, across the Place de la Concorde to the Esplanade des Invalides, and finally to St. Jerome’s Chapel, where Napoléon’s remains stayed until the tomb designed by Louis Visconti was completed.

 Napoléon’s funeral cortege along the Champs-Élysées in Paris, Credit – Wikipedia